ktor-doc-jp/ktor-doc-jp/servers/features/metrics.md

 ---

-The Metrics feature allows you to configure the [Metrics](http://metrics.dropwizard.io/4.0.0/) to get useful information about the server and the requests.
+The Metrics feature allows you to configure the [Metrics](http://metrics.dropwizard.io/4.0.0/) to get useful information about the server and incoming requests.

-It reports

 {% include feature.html %}